Skip to main content

 Tip

-After publishing the package, if you make any further changes to variables in the Setup and Validation view or the Settings view, make sure you set these in both Studio and Apps.
-Changing the settings in Studio after publishing doesn’t affect the values in Apps
+After publishing the package, if you make any further changes to variables in the Setting and Validation make sure you set these in both Studio and Apps.
+Changing the settings in Studio after publishing doesn’t affect the values in Apps.

-When you publish the Open Purchase Requisition Processing app for the first time, it creates the table for tasks.
-At least one skill must be executed for the table to get created - you can use the Smart Sensor for this.
+When you publish the Open Purchase Requisition Processing app for the first time, the augmented attributes will be created.